o2r-project/erc-spec/docs/spec/bundle_bagit.md

 ## BagIt outer container

 The ERC base directory MUST be the BagIt payload directory `data/`.
-The path to the ERC configuration file subsequently is `<path-to-bag>/data/erc.yml`.
+The path to the ERC configuration file subsequently MUST be `<path-to-bag>/data/erc.yml`.

 The bag metadata file `bag-info.txt` MUST contain a metadata element of the label `ERC-Version` and the version of the ERC paylod as value.